Future Orientation of the Group

 The audit deemed the system capable of recognizing risks that can endanger the existence of the company at an early stage.

 The individual risks and risk fields described in the following pages could have a material adverse effect on the Group’s earnings, financial, and asset situation in the years to come and thus give rise to a negative deviation from the forecast development.
-For individual risks categorized as “medium” and “high” we address changes in our appraisal compared to the previous year.
-In 2017, risks categorized as “very high” were not identified.
+For individual risks categorized as “medium,” “high,” and “very high” we address changes in our appraisal compared to the previous year.

 Economic and Industry Risks